ev3dev/ev3dev-lang/wrapper-specification.md

 Argument Name|Type|Description
 ---|---|---
 Port|Number|The port to control.
 Specify `0` for an automatic search.
 It is recommended to use the `INPUT_*` constants.
+Types|Number Array|The types of sensors (device IDs) to allow.
+Leave the array empty or undefined (in the languages that support it) to specify a wildcard.

 ###Direct attribute mappings: